Dear R eaders:

 HITCHCOCK HOUSE IN CONWAY

-pastor of the Conway church.
-They lived in
+Conway church.
+They lived in that town for

-until May 1824, as the deed in the
+1824, as the deed in the Franklin County

 I have found no specific